kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/use_cases.md

 It uses the `Module`’s `.spec.kernelMappings` to create `DaemonSets` for each of those kernels.

 If an image for one of these `DaemonSets` requires an in-cluster build, it creates the build object (build system TBD).
-The `DaemonSet` owns the build object, so that it is deleted when the `DaemonSet` is deleted.
+The `Module` owns the build object, so that it is deleted when the `Module` is deleted.

-**Optional:** we could watch the build object to rollout restart the `DaemonSet` as soon as the build is over and the image can be pulled.

 ## Module update: kernel `$kernel` should run a new DriverContainer image
 The OOTO would be triggered by an update to any `Module` instance.